Cat Straining To Urinate? Is It A Blocked Bladder?

 How To Tell If Your Cat Has A Blocked Bladder

-2. Your cat is licking his bottom a lot.
+- Your cat is licking his bottom (or hindlegs if he is a bit fat and can’t reach) a lot.

-7. Your cat is very flat, vomiting and unwilling to move – he might look comatose.
+- Your cat is very flat, vomiting and unwilling to move – he might look sleepy or even be comatose.

-8. Your cat is a male.
+- Your cat is a male and is showing any of these signs.
 Male cats are more prone to getting a blocked bladder.

 Why Is My Cat Struggling To Pee?